michaeljclark/bignum/README.md

-# bitvector
+# bignum

-C++ bitvector with support for arbitrary precision integer arithmetic.
+C++ bignum with support for arbitrary precision integer arithmetic.

 - bit vector with bignum support using 32-bit limbs.
 - supports static or dynamic width.